bremen-jose-oliveira/My-Personal-Library-Front/PREBUILD_VALIDATION.md

 3. **Fix TypeScript errors first** - They're usually the most critical
 4. **Review expo-doctor warnings** - They indicate potential issues

+## About Native Build Warnings

+After running `prebuild`, you may see warnings in Xcode about deprecated iOS APIs:

+### Common Warnings (Non-Critical)

+**Deprecated API Warnings:**

+- `SFAuthenticationSession` is deprecated (used by AppAuth/GoogleSignIn)
+- `openURL:` is deprecated (used by OAuth libraries)

+**Why These Appear:**

+- These warnings come from third-party OAuth libraries (AppAuth, GoogleSignIn, GTMAppAuth)
+- They use older iOS APIs that Apple has deprecated
+- The libraries still work, but Apple recommends updating to newer APIs

+**Should You Worry?**

+- ⚠️ These are **warnings**, not errors - your app will still build and run
+- ⚠️ However, they **can** cause social login issues (like Apple login redirecting to Google)
+- ✅ The libraries will eventually be updated by their maintainers
+- ✅ For now, the app should still function, but login flows may be less reliable

+**Note:** The validation script checks JavaScript/TypeScript errors **before** prebuild.
+These native warnings only appear **after** prebuild when building in Xcode.
+They're expected and won't prevent your app from working.

 ## Troubleshooting

 ### Script not found